elicer/gs-consuming-rest-android/README.md

 ### Install Android SDK Platforms and Packages

-The Android SDK download does not include any specific Android platforms.
-In order to run the sample code you need to download and install the latest SDK Platform.
-You accomplish this by using the Android SDK and AVD Manager that was installed from the previous step.
+The [Android SDK][sdk] download does not include any specific Android platforms.
+In order to run the code in this guide, you need to download and install the latest SDK Platform.
+You accomplish this by using the *Android SDK and AVD Manager* that was installed from the previous step.

-1. Open the Android SDK Manager window:
+1. Open the *Android SDK Manager* window:

 	```sh
 	$ android
 	```

-	> Note: if this command does not open the Android SDK Manager, then your path is not configured correctly.
+	> Note: if this command does not open the *Android SDK Manager*, then your path is not configured correctly.

 2. Select the checkbox for *Tools*